OGRECave/ogitor/ReadMe.txt

 http://www.ogitor.org/projects.zip

 Please download those files and extract them to "RunPath" folder in your SOURCE path before building and installing Ogitor.
+Do not extract the files into the build directory, even though it might make sense.
+The install target will copy the files over.

 Building Ogitor:
 https://bitbucket.org/jacmoe/ogitor/wiki/Building_Ogitor